 - The shot will help keep you and your baby (6 months of age or younger) safe from the flu.

 - You should not receive the nasal spray vaccine during your pregnancy.
 UPMC is not offering the nasal spray vaccine this year.

-For more information on immunizations and vaccines during pregnancy, please visit our health library
+Learn more about immunizations and vaccines during pregnancy in our health library.